Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/Getting Familiar with RUG Services.md

 https://www.aclosport.nl/en/sport/tennis/

 ## PhD Support
-In this [link](https://www.rug.nl/education/phd-programmes/during/phd-support/phd-support?lang=en) you can find more information about the support services.
+In this [link](https://www.rug.nl/education/phd-programmes/during/phd-support/phd-support?lang=en) you can find more information about the mental support services.
 They offer workshops on topics such as perfectionism, stress management, and so on.
 You can also request a brief conversation with one of the university's psychologists.